Fluttering shearwater: Translocation projects

 Between 2012 and 2014, 237 fluttering shearwater chicks were translocated from Long Island to Matiu / Somes Island in Wellington Harbour.
 By 2019, around a quarter of all the birds translocated to Matiu / Somes Island had returned to breed at that site.
+During the 2024/2025 breeding season, researchers monitoring the colony handled 94 birds, and recorded 40 eggs laid and 37 chicks fledged, representing a 93% breeding success rate.
+The net growth of the colony between 2001 and 2004 was an average of 2.8 birds per year, with productivity limited by an imbalance of males and females.
+The survival rates of fledglings from Matiu / Somes Island have been reduced by crash landings caused by light pollution.

 In January 2022, 50 chicks were translocated from the Long Island – Kokomohua Marine Reserve in Queen Charlotte Sound to the Wharariki Ecosanctuary at Cape Farewell.
 The transfer was the result of a collaborative project between HealthPost Nature Trust, the Department of Conservation and Manawhenua ki Mohua, which represents Ngāti Tama, Te Ātiawa and Ngāti Rārua in Golden Bay.
+In September 2025, the first fluttering shearwater named Yonga, returned to the Wharariki Ecosanctuary after first being translocated in January 2022.
+In November 2025, the first chick to be raised naturally in the sanctuary area hatched in a monitored burrow.
+The chick fledged successfully.